Group18CloudPrediction/oucseniordesignv2/README.md

 # 8/11 - 8/14 Commit:

 Begun working with React for front end and express for back end.
 To run react and express at the same time
-1st: go to the Front_End directory and type 'npm start'
-2nd: in a new command prompt go to the oucseniordesignv2 directory and type 'npm start'

 # 8/15 Commit: